paulhibbitts/published-markdown-files/scratch.md

 - [ ] Publish your own Markdown file
 - [ ] Try a ready-made template
 - [ ] Share a Docsify-This page URL

+### ❓ Frequently Asked Questions

+**Q: Do I need to install anything?**
+A: No!
+100% web-based.
+Just paste and go.

+**Q: Where is my content stored?**
+A: On YOUR GitHub/server.
+You keep full control.

+**Q: Can I use private repos?**
+A: Yes!
+Enable GitHub Pages, then use that URL.

+**Q: Will Google index my pages?**
+A: No (client-side rendering).
+Perfect for LMS content!

+**Q: Is there a cost?**
+A: Free and open source forever!

+**Q: Can I customize more?**
+A: Yes!
+Host your own instance or use advanced URL parameters.

 ---